Michael Jackson's This Is It

 The film received generally positive reviews from both critics and Jackson fans; the portrayal of Jackson and his performances were generally praised, while criticism mainly consisted of both critics and fans who felt that the film was made simply to profit from Jackson's death and that Jackson would not have wanted the film released because he was a "perfectionist".
 Despite some fans boycotting the film and his family not endorsing the film, the ticket sales for This Is It broke international records a month before its release.
-It made $261 million worldwide, making it the highest-grossing documentary/concert film of all time.
+It made $267.9 million (equivalent to $380 million in 2023) worldwide, and it is listed in the Guinness World Records as the highest-grossing documentary film at the global box office.
+By the end of 2010, the DVD sales for This Is It stood at 2.8 million units, with gross earnings of $45 million in the US alone.
+In Japan, This Is It earned $18 million in sales on the title's first day of release with 358,000 combined DVD sales.